davestaxcp/CounterpartyTimeline2023/README.md

 The second asset, A1028163271339900500, is a numeric divisible asset minted in March of 2015 that also has remained unlocked for issuance at the time of this writing.
 This token included much less information as MGAAAAAAAAAAA and simply includes a JSON in the description.

 https://joehamilton.info/regular-division.php
 https://amycastor.com/2022/05/28/early-history-of-nfts-monegraph-spells-of-genesis-rare-pepes/
 https://www.axios.com/2021/03/25/nft-sale-art-blockchain-millions
 https://nmc.vision/?trait=monegraph
 https://nmc.vision/hex/64343162383534306362616364663134363763646335643137333136646362363732633862343332333566613136636465393865373938323562363837303961
 https://tokenscan.io/asset/MGAAAAAAAAAAA
 https://tokenscan.io/asset/A1028163271339900500
 https://vimeo.com/108104171

 - First serialized NFTs for a poker website?: https://forums.counterparty.io/t/ann-bitnplay-a-new-age-for-poker-partner-tokens/676 - found from: https://jpjanssen.com/a-timeline-of-non-fungible-tokens-on-counterparty/ - Bitcointalk forum post: https://bitcointalk.org/index.php?topic=906422 - "BNPXX" token 1/1 types: https://xchain.io/search?query=BNP

 - THEDEVSTAR - https://x.com/jp_janssen/status/1577919227754942465

-- 2019-01-28 – KALEIDOSCOPE.The_worlds_first_ever_longest_digital_asset_name_and_an_experiment_of_an_experiment_on_the_blockchain_verified_forever_by_the_counterparty_protocol_and_bitcoin_OPreturn

-  (2018-11-21T15:57:37Z GMT)

-Longest Asset Name
+- Longest Asset Name - 2018-11-21

 The addition of 'subassets' to named Counterparty assets opened up the possibility of many new features regarding the extension of functionality of named assets.
 Some of which would be used not only in historical assets like DJPEPE but also in new projects like NPCS.

 This specific asset is a subasset to the named token KALEIDOSCOPE, which is the genesis project token for the Kaleidoscope project.
 The minter of this NFT, Nathan, did not include any extra information in the description.
 He decided to make the token non-divisible and went on to lock the token supply at one token.
+It was the first subasset to use the max amount of characters avaliable to that Counterparty token type.

 The asset is simply named: 'KALEIDOSCOPE.The_worlds_first_ever_longest_digital_asset_name_and_an_experiment_of_an_experiment_on_the_blockchain_verified_forever_by_the_counterparty_protocol_and_bitcoin_OPreturn'.

 https://tokenscan.io/asset/A13888757749239221748

 - 2019-03-11 – GESAMTKUNSTW.ERK – https://medium.com/chain-of-thoughts/must-we-all-become-a-gesamtkunstwerk-b72fa6098930 - first tokenized article

 - 2021-06-11 – THING – first parent asset (after BITCORN.GLASSES) to be destroyed to a 1/1

-2021-06-11 – (2021-06-11T16:22:35Z GMT) - THING –

-NFT by Destroy
+- 2021-06-11 - THING – NFT by Destroy

 As with BITCORN.GLASSES, in general the Counterparty community generally destroyed token supply by sending tokens to a burn address.
 After the Destroy Function was enabled in 2018, it would not be until THING was destroyed by Joe Looney down to a single non-divisible token unit that a named asset was destroyed into an 'NFT'.